sjengle/cs186-fall2019/syllabus.md

 {% include anchor.html h="h4" text="Attendance" %}

 Students must attend the weekly seminars and the mandatory community engagement activities outside of class.
-Attendance is taken 10 minutes after the start of class.

 Misrepresenting attendance at an outside of class event is a violation of the University's Honor Code.
 See below for the consequences of honor code violations.